 If You Have a Pasta Machine

-If you have a pasta machine you can flatten the dough balls in the machine.
-Run your dough through a couple times until it is thinner.
-You can cut the flattened dough into smaller pieces so they are easier to put through the machine.
-Then when your dough is thin enough add the spaghetti cutter to the crank of your machine.
-Run the dough through it and you will have spaghetti.
+If you have a pasta machine, you can flatten the dough balls in the machine.
+Run your dough through a couple of times until it is thinner.
+You can cut the flattened dough into smaller pieces, so they are easier to put through the machine.
+Then when your dough is thin enough, add the spaghetti cutter to the crank of your machine.
+Run the dough through it, and you will have spaghetti.
 Hang it to dry for a while and then cook it.

 Tips for Making Spaghetti

 - Fill your pot with fresh and cold water.
-The rule of thumb for making spaghetti is for every pound of pasta fill the pot with 4 liters of water.
+The rule of thumb for making spaghetti is to fill the pot with 4 liters of water for every pound of pasta.

 - Boil your water before adding your spaghetti.

-- Add your spaghetti to your sauce and not the other way round.
+- Add your spaghetti to your sauce and not the other way around.

 - Add no oil to your spaghetti, as that will make it greasy.

 - Salt your spaghetti water properly with kosher salt.
-That means add 2 tablespoons of salt to each 4 liters of water.
+That means add 2 tablespoons of salt to every 4 liters of water.